Luzerne County assistance programs.

 Help with bills, rent, free food, and other forms of assistance

-The Luzerne Salvation Army runs numerous assistance programs.
-Among them include a food pantry, which is open Tuesday through Friday of each and every week.
-The food pantry is open for those in need of free food or groceries.
-The Salvation Army offers items as they are available such as donated bread and pastries, canned food, food bank food, and other donated items.
-Clothing and furniture may also be available.
+Free clothing and furniture may also be available.
+There are also free Christmas toys and back to school supply giveaways in Luzerne County.
 Last, but not least, they can usually help guide people on places to go for health with such bills as heating and electric, and housing expenses such as rent.
 Sometimes they may rarely have emergency financial aid they can distribute.
 Call the Wilkes-Barre agency at (570) 824-8741, or click more Wilkes Barre Salvation Army.

-Catholic Social Services works with local churches and aid organizations to provide support.
-They assist Wilkes-Barre and Luzerne homeowners who are behind on their mortgage and facing a foreclosure.
+Catholic Social Services works with local churches and social service organizations to provide support.
+They assist Wilkes-Barre and Luzerne County homeowners who are behind on their mortgage and facing a foreclosure.
+There is also support for other low income families, immigrants and the vulnerable.
 They offer delinquency counseling, and help homeowners apply for the state of Pennsylvania’s Homeowner’s Emergency Mortgage Assistance Program (HEMAP) and the federal government’s Home Affordable Mortgage Program (HAMP).

 They offer even other programs.
-Catholic Services also provides both financial and non-financial assistance, budget and debt counseling, and also referral to other appropriate services (such as charities, non-profits, and government programs).
+Catholic Services in the Wilkes-Barre area also provides both financial and non-financial assistance, free budget and debt counseling, as well as referral to other appropriate services (such as charities, non-profits, and government programs).
 The goal of the agency in offering financial assistance is to meet emergency needs and guide clients toward self-sufficiency.
 For example, get help with paying rent, funds for medications, and money for energy, electric, and water bills.
-Dial (570) 822-7118, or click here for details.
+Or get a box of food or hot meal.
+Dial (570) 822-7118, or click here for details on Luzerne County Catholic Charity assistance programs.

 Commission on Economic Opportunity of Luzerne County may be the leading agency to call for help with bills and ways to get self-sufficient over the long term.
+This is the county community action agency.
 Services and programs offered include.

 - Mortgage and rent assistance - They are a HUD-Approved Comprehensive Counseling Agency, and the agency works with renters and homeowners facing housing difficulties.
 Get help with a foreclosure or other housing programs, including rent assistance.